 If the baby gets exposure to alcohol, drugs, radiation, his/her chances of developing ADHD are much higher.
 Low birth weight, development of infectious disease affecting the brain tissues are other factors that can lead to ADHD disorder in kids as it affects the way the brain transmits the signals.

-ADHD (Attention deficit hyperactive disorder) is characterized by inattention, hyperactivity, and impulsivity, which interferes with daily activities.
+ADHD (Attention deficit hyperactivity disorder) is characterized by inattention, hyperactivity, and impulsiveness, which interferes with daily activities.
 There are three groups of activities that you may need to clarify.
 A few children may have one of these, while some may have two.

-ADHD is a complex mental health issue that can have an effect on your children succeed in school and their peer relationships.
+ADHD is a complex mental health issue that can affect your child’s success in school and their peer relationships.
 The symptoms of ADHD shift now and then making it hard to perceive.

 ADHD affects children and adolescents and can continue into adulthood.
 Quick facts on the statistics of ADHD in children will tell you all.

-It is more commonly seen in male than in females and also found amid the early school years.
+It is more commonly seen in males than in females and also found amid the early school years.

 ADHD symptoms may vary from individual to individual; children may show different symptoms than adults.
-If you or your loved one may have experienced the symptoms and they constantly disrupt life for at least 6 months, if you suspect that you have ADHD.
-Contact psychiatrist, a psychologist for treatment because early intervention may enhance the quality of life.
+If you or your loved one experience the symptoms for at least 6 months, or suspect that you have ADHD, then contact a psychiatrist, or a psychologist for treatment because early intervention may enhance the quality of life.

 Learn more about ADHD treatment, call us @+91 97414 76476